 after the rate is available and whether this rate could be published earlier.
 Information was requested as to

-what the fallback mechanism is if the Nordea rate is unavailable on a particular day.
+what the fallback mechanism is if the Nordea rate is unavailable on a particular day and if that fallback is thesame as what applies in the DAM, IDM markets.
 Proposer agreed to

 take these items as actions.
 Legal drafting was discussed with agreement to a change in the legal drafting